 -

-Sometimes the merchant or processor has issues or doesn’t accept prepaid business cards.
+- If everything checks out, try again, or try another terminal or merchant.
+Sometimes the merchant or processor has issues, or doesn't accept prepaid business cards.

 What happens next

-Once the underlying issue is resolved, such as funds being available, the correct budget being linked, policy or limits updated, and the card being active and unfrozen, your next tap or checkout should go through as normal.
+Once the issue is resolved, funds are available, the right budget is linked, policy or limits are met, and the card is active and unfrozen, your next tap or checkout goes through as normal.
+If declines continue, especially for a merchant- or policy-related message, contact Weel Support or your admin with the time, merchant name, and the message shown on the terminal or checkout screen.